EirikRH/Notework/README.md

   3: Create an .env file in the "server" root file.
   4: Add token encoding key(as: SECRET_KEY="yourpreferredkey") to the .env file.
   5: Add database URL (as: DATABASE_URL="postgresql://{your DBuser}:{your DBpassword}@{ex: localhost:5432}/notework?schema=public") to the .env file
-  6: Run "npx prisma init" to create the prisma client.
+  6: Run "npx prisma generate" to create the prisma client.
   7: Run "npx prisma migrate dev --name init_0" to create a working Notework database (applies prisma.schema from ./prisma).
   8: Compile the .ts files with tsc.
 (Run "tsc server.ts").
 This creates .js files that can be used by Node.js
   9: Run "node server.js" to start the server on port 3001(Port can be specified in server.ts before compiling wiht tsc).